firewalld/firewalld.github.io/documentation/helper/index.md

 This can be achieved with the kernel default setting for `nf_conntrack_helper`, a sysctl setting of `net.netfilter.nf_conntrack_helper` or with the `AutomaticHelpers` setting in the `firewalld.conf` file.

-A firewalld helper can be a list of local ports, a kernel module and a fmaily definition.
+A firewalld helper can be a list of local ports, a kernel module and a family definition.

 Here is more information about helpers: